Make a career in teaching.

 Dropdown icon

-Applications are being sought from suitably qualified and experienced people for the role of fulltime relief Early Years Educators at our StartBright Bawnogue centre, located in Clondalkin.
+Applications are being sought from suitably qualified and experienced people for the role of Early Years Educator at our StartBright Balgaddy centre, located in Lucan.

 We require a dedicated, flexible and enthusiastic individuals who are quality driven and have a child focused approach to early childhood education.